 Distracted Driving

 Using a cell phone while driving creates enormous potential for deaths and injuries on U.S. roads.
-In 2019, 3,142 people were killed in motor vehicle crashes involving distracted drivers.
+In 2022, of the 906 Fatal injuries in the State of Louisiana, 364 (40.18%) were associated with distracted or inattentive driving.
+For statistics about distracted driving in Northeast Louisiana, click here.

 Distracted driving is any activity that diverts attention from driving, including talking or texting on your phone, eating and drinking, talking to people in your vehicle, fiddling with the stereo, entertainment, or navigation system, anything that takes your attention away from the task of safe driving.